Estate Planning & Probate Attorney in Dallas, Texas

 We have listed a few of the more common matters that we discuss with our clients regarding estate planning, retirement, and probate services.
 Having a plan in place and dealing with these matters can make a difference when it comes to the possibility of your death or incapacitation.
-An attorney can help you understand if a will, trust, or other estate planning option will sort out your property, assets and wishes should you, your family, or business face an unfortunate circumstance.
+An attorney can help you understand if a will, trust, or other estate planning option will sort out your property, assets and wishes should you, your family, or your business face an unfortunate circumstance.

 Probate is the process by which you prove that a person is deceased and decide who should be entitled to that person's property.
 The deceased is commonly referred to as the "decedent."
-Property from a decedent is distributed either according to the decedent's will (usually by letters of testamentary or a muniment of title) or by intestacy if there is no will (by letters of administration).
+Property from a decedent is distributed either according to the decedent's will (usually by letters of testamentary or a muniment of a title) or by intestacy if there is no will (by letters of administration).

 Texas intestacy laws apply to estates of people who die without a will.
 If someone dies without a will, that person is considered to have died "intestate."
 Documentation or court proceedings may be required to prove who owns the deceased's property.
 There are several mechanisms available to demonstrate the transfer of the deceased's property, depending on the circumstances, debts, and the size of the deceased's estate.
 These procedures include heirship affidavits, small estate affidavits, a motion to determine heirship, and a motion to determine common law marriage.
 For more complex estates, or in a wrongful death/survivor action matter, a motion to appoint an administrator or personal representative of an estate may be necessary.